biga-ahk/biga.ahk/src/object/values.md

-Creates an array of the own enumerable string keyed property values of object.
+Creates an array of the own enumerable string keyed property values of `object`.

 ## Arguments